Alex Benn

 R v H (2023) Isleworth Crown Court

 Represented a defendant tried for armed robbery.
 The complainant alleged that the defendant had stabbed him with a serrated knife and then robbed him of hundreds of pounds in cash.
+The jury unanimously acquitted the defendant.

 R v S (2023) Cambridge Crown Court

 Defended in a case alleging armed intimidation of a witness in upcoming criminal proceedings.
 Legal argument included the exclusion of a lip-reader’s expert evidence and the elements of accessorial liability.
+The jury unanimously acquitted both defendants.

 R v C (2023) Southwark Crown Court